Fire services

 Your travel insurer will deny any claims you make if:

-Traffic can be extremely congested.
+Traffic can be extremely congested and road users are often unpredictable.

 More information: